-Simulation Software Representation GPSS/H 3 RVIWEIB( <stream>,6.272056, 32.834140)</stream> ProModel InvWeibull(6.272056, 32.834140, <stream>, 0.000000)</stream> Taylor II 1./weibull(0.028324, 6.272056) WITNESS 1./WEIBULL(6.272056, 0.030456, <stream>)</stream>
+Simulation Software Representation GPSS/H 3 ProModel Taylor II RVIWEIB(<stream>,6.272056, 32.834140) InvWeibull(6.272056, 32.834140, <stream>, 0.000000) 1./weibull(0.028324, 6.272056)</stream></stream> WITNESS 1./WEIBULL(6.272056, 0.030456, <stream>)</stream>

-Figure 4: Simulation Software Representation of the Inverted Weibull Distribution
+Figure 4: Simulation Software Representations of the Inverted Weibull Distribution

-ExpertFit includes an option in tab 4 that allows one to display the representation of the inverted Weibull using different software packages.
+ExpertFit includes an option in tab 4 that allows one to display the representation of the inverted Weibull distribution using different software packages.
 We show in Figure 4 the representations for four of the software packages supported by ExpertFit.

-With some data samples, no candidate model provides an adequate representation.
+For some data sets, no candidate model provides an adequate representation.
 In this case we recommend the use of an empirical distribution function.
-One useful feature of ExpertFit is that in addition to using all of the sample values in the simulation software representation, it is possible to reduce the amount of required information through the use of a histogram-based empirical distribution function.
-We show a histogrambased representation (with 20 intervals) for two simulation software packages in Figure 5.
+Note that ExpertFit allows an empirical distribution function to be based on all data values or on a histogram to reduce the required information for specification.
+We show a histogram-based representation (with 20 intervals) for two simulation software packages in Figure 5.